 Only a Registered Dietitian (or nutrition professional who meets certain requirements) can provide medical nutrition therapy services.

-If you have diabetes, you may also be eligible for diabetes self-management training.
+If you have diabetes, you may also qualify for diabetes self-management training.